Olusegun-Light/Password_Manager/README.md

 3. Click the "Generate Password" button to generate a strong password.
 You can also input a custom password if desired.
 4. Click the "Add" button to save the website, email, and password details.
 5. A confirmation dialog will appear, showing the entered details.
 Click "OK" to save the data.
+6. Password saved to your clipboard.
-6. The saved data will be stored in the `data.txt` file.
+7. The saved data will be stored in the `data.txt` file.

 ## Customization